hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 12 June 2024

+### Individual Calculations API

+#### Deprecation of API versions

+The below API versions are deprecated in Sandbox and Production and will no longer accept new subscriptions.
+Existing subscriptions will continue to work.

+- Individual Calculations API v6.0

 ### 4 June 2025

 #### Individuals Charges API